Small business credit cards are usually some of the most lucrative for banks because:

 Want the best rewards?
 Want to build credit for your company?
 Now you can have the best of both worlds.
 As a recap, here’s a quick review of the 5 signup promotions currently available:

 - Spark Classic – 1% cash back.
 No annual fee.
-For fair credit (others require excellent credit).
+For fair credit (others require excellent or good credit).

 - Spark Cash – 2% cash back. $0 intro annual fee for the first year; $59 after that.
 Bonus = $250 after spending $5k on purchases within first 3 months.
 Plus receive $50 by signing up one or more employee cards (which don’t cost extra).